BlowMindStyle/BlowMindStyle/Tutorial/Docs/Part4_textStylization.md

 The `ButtonStyle` added in the previous sections describes appearance for a whole component (a button).
 Such an approach can be used to write style for `UILabel` too, but sometimes some text parts should have special stylization.
 For example, words with bold font, underlined phrase, highlighted text, etc.

-- Open "Starter.xcworkspace" from "Tutorials/Starter/Starter_4".
+- Open "Starter.xcodeproj" from "Tutorials/Starter/Starter_4".
 This project contains the code from previous section and new controller `ViewControllerWithText`.

 Run the project.
 You will see a poorly formatted text.